Search datasources

 Searching my data, how exactly?

-When this method is activated, the assistant will search your data for the right information by understanding the context of the user's question.
+When this method is activated, the agent will search your data for the right information by understanding the context of the user's question.
 This is possible through a process called Semantic search.

 📘